 Types of Electric Resistance Heaters

 Electric resistance heat can be supplied by centralized forced-air electric furnaces or by heaters in each room.
 Room heaters can consist of electric baseboard heaters, electric wall heaters, electric radiant heat, or electric space heaters.
-To learn about electric radiant heat and electric space heaters, see radiant heating and small space heaters.
-It is also possible to use electric thermal storage systems to avoid heating during times of peak power demand.

 Electric furnaces are more expensive to operate than other electric resistance systems because of their duct heat losses and the extra energy required to distribute the heated air throughout your home (which is common for any heating system that uses ducts for distribution).
 Heated air is delivered throughout the home through supply ducts and returned to the furnace through return ducts.
-If these ducts run through unheated areas, they lose some of their heat through air leakage as well as heat radiation and convection from the duct's surface.
+If these ducts run through unheated areas, they lose some of their heat through air leakage as well as radiation and convection from the duct's surface.

-Blowers (large fans) in electric furnaces move air over a group of three to seven electric resistance coils, called elements, each of which are typically rated at five kilowatts.
+Blowers (large fans) in electric furnaces move air over a stack of three to seven electric resistance coils, called elements, each of which are typically rated at five kilowatts.
 The furnace's heating elements activate in stages to avoid overloading the home's electrical system.
 A built-in thermostat called a limit controller prevents overheating.
 This limit controller may shut the furnace off if the blower fails or if a dirty filter is blocking the airflow.

 As with any furnace, it's important to clean or replace the furnace filters as recommended by the manufacturer, in order to keep the system operating at top efficiency.